 The Christian Bible says that three kings or wise man (Melchior, Caspar and Balthazar) brought baby Jesus gifts, who was just born.
 They followed a star that would take them to him.
 They offered three gifts: gold, incense, and myrrh.
 It is said that they arrive in Spain on the 5th which is when the parades take place.
 This parades also known as cabalgatas are very anticipated by Spaniards especially the kids.

-After enjoying the parades kids rush home take their shoes off and leave them by the door.
+Kids rush home take their shoes off and leave them by the door.
 This is where they will expect to see their gifts when they wake up the next morning.
 Families leave milk or water at the door as well.
 Kids check in the morning to see if these were drank, if they were drank then it means that the three kings recovered there straight to head back home.

 Another big tradition is for families to enjoy Roscon de Reyes.
 Roscon de Reyes is a cake in a shape of a ring decorated with dried fruits and nuts.
 We will have to try it next year, you can find it at any bakery or grocery store.